part-cw/lambdanative/modules/ln_jscheme/README.md

 (NB: There is another thing going by the name Jscheme, which was extented by a community until 2006.
-This version grew beyond the features, complexity and size which make the Pter Norvigs version interesting as a strating point.)
+This version grew beyond the features, complexity and size which make the Peter Norvigs version interesting as a strating point.)

 Jscheme 1.4 however lacks a few features, notably the ability supply